How to Add Xdebug to the Official Docker WordPress Image

 # The line below is commented.
 This is the IP of your host machine, where your IDE is installed.

-# We set this IP via XDEBUG_CONFIG environment variable in docker-compose.yml instead.
+# We set this IP via XDEBUG_CONFIG environment variable in compose.yaml instead.

 #xdebug.remote_host=192.168.1.2

-The file docker-compose.yml could be the same for XDebug 2 as for XDebug 3 (see the section right above).
+The file compose.yaml could be the same for Xdebug 2 as for Xdebug 3 (see the section right above).

 2. Using a Ready-made Image

-If you do not want to build anything but prefer to use a prebuilt image, some images are available for you at wpdiaries/wordpress-xdebug.
+If you do not want to build anything but prefer to use a prebuilt image, some images are available to you at wpdiaries/wordpress-xdebug.

-Tags of ready-made images for wpdiaries/wordpress-xdebug on Docker Hub correspond to the corresponding tags of the official Docker WordPress image.
+Tags of ready-made images for wpdiaries/wordpress-xdebug on Docker Hub are the same as the corresponding tags of the official Docker WordPress image.

-To use the image with docker-compose, you do not need to clone any project from the git repository.
-And you need to replace the following lines in the docker-compose.yml from the previous example:
+To use the image with docker compose, you do not need to clone any project from the git repository.
+But you’ll need to replace the following lines in the compose.yaml from the previous example:

 build: